Samsar4/CompTIA-Security-SY0-501-Study-Guide/README.md

 ### Centralized vs Descentralized Log Management
 **Descentralized log management** - In environments such as very small networks and don't have large infrastructure or in isolated network segments, descentralized log management is usually the norm.

-**Centralized log management** - means that the log files from different machines are automatically sent to a centralized logging facility or server, such as a syslog server, administrators review logs from a centralized loogging facility on the network.
+**Centralized log management** - Means that the log files from different machines are automatically sent to a centralized logging facility or server, such as a syslog server, administrators review logs from a centralized loogging facility on the network.
 Enterprise correlate them into one unifed management interface, so the administrator can look for trends or events.
+This can be achieved by using **SIEM tools.**

 **Centralized** features:
 * Uses a Central repository